Hunter488/Cybersecurity-Bootcamp-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because servcies running can be limited, system installation and update can be streamlined, and processes become more replicable.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:

-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+* Installs docker.io, pip3 and the docker module
+* Increases the VM memory
+* Uses sysctl module
+* Downloads and launches the docker container for the ELK Server

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.